NiklasWicklund/places-kth/README.md

-This is a Next Js project that visualize a simple steganography implemenation where the user can embed text into PNG images and also extract the text from those images.
+This is a Next Js project that make use of KTHs API to fetch booked times for all rooms at KTH main campus and display available slots.
+The user can filter based on locations, days, and times throughout the day to find rooms that suit their needs.